zerger3/ogasai-scripts/README.md

-Ogasai is a free bot for wow 1.12 and TBC
-For more info check out:
+Ogasai is a free bot for wow 1.12 and TBC, for more info check out:
  http://darkenedlinux.com/ogasai/ and [Discord](https://discord.gg/yFW2T4) and [ownedcore thread](https://www.ownedcore.com/forums/world-of-warcraft/world-of-warcraft-emulator-servers/wow-emu-programs/600785-ogasai-d-j-vu-wow-1-12-1-vanilla-bot.html)

 more scripts: